 Technology plays a heightened role in general communications as well as in teaching and learning in the online environment.
 Therefore, DPT students enrolled in online courses are responsible for obtaining required equipment and accounts for participating in online courses.
 Equipment needed to participate in these courses include a computer with an internal or external webcam and microphone and a strong Wi-Fi signal.
 To ensure students can access course materials and engage in online courses, students should ensure their devices meet the computer requirements listed on the Graduate Student Services site.
-The university and the

-Department of PT should provide faculty and students with the appropriate training to use technological approaches during distance education coursework offered.
-Additional technological support can be accessed through Samford's Technology Services.
+The university and the Additional technological support can be accessed through Samford's Technology Services.
 Lastly, students are responsible for frequently checking accounts for communication from faculty, the department, and university.